-CSS stands for Cascading Style Sheets which are used to format the layout of web pages.
+CSS stands for Cascading Style Sheets, which are used to format the layout of web pages.
 It allows web developers to create rules that specify how the content of an element should appear.
-In simpler terms, CSS can be used to edit your website design style, such as colors, font-size, alignment and etc.
+In simpler terms, CSS can edit your website design styles, such as colors, font size, and alignment.

 How does it work?